cspace-deployment/cspace_django_project/README.md

 ##### Caveats and General Observations

 * As illustrated in the Quick Start Guide, the process to deploy this Django project is pretty conventional: get code, resolve system dependencies, configure, and start 'er up.
 At the moment, the project does not use any of the popular deployment systems out there, e.g. Kubernetes or Docker.
-Instead, you have to do it by hand, but there are helpers!
+Instead, you have to do it "by hand", but there are helpers!

 * For starters, you'll need to set up Django and install some Python modules (see the various `*_requirements.txt` files)

-* The project does run in a variety of different environments.
+* The project does run in a variety of different environments: we've got it working with RedHat (RHEL6, Ubuntu, and MacOS).
+There are some version sensitivities, mostly but probably not completely captured in the various `*_requirements.txt` files.

 * Next you'll need to `configure` your project for a particular target environment: `prod`, `dev`, or `pycharm`.
-The first two option are of course intended to support running the webapps in either of two server environments; currently, they are suitable for OSX, RedHat, and Ubuntu deployments.
+The first two options are of course intended to support running the webapps in either of two server environments.
 As a developer, you'll probably want to use the `pycharm` target, which is only a little different from the other two: it does not deploy the image caching option, and it turns off Universal Analytics.

 * You need to have a CollectionSpace server to point to.
 Even before you start playing with your own, you should consider deploying the *Sample Deployment*, which points to the development server at `nightly.collectionspace.org`.
 This setup is quite easy to get working -- few dependencies, and all the assumptions about configuration are made for you.

 * So -- `configuration` is used here to talk about the setup required for different environments, and `deployment` is used to refer setting up the project for the particular CollectSpace tenant (server) you will be using.
 Got it?

 * A helper script called `setup.sh` is provided to help with all this.
 It is described in some detail below.
-You should use it, though it is not required. `setup.sh` remembers to perform all the little Django details required when setting up and maintaining the project, but note there may be times when you'll need to go around it, at least in development.
+You should use it -- there are lots of details in the setup process!
+Strictly speaking, thought, it is not required -- you can putter around with the files yourself if you know what you're doing. `setup.sh` remembers to perform all the little Django details required when setting up and maintaining the project, but note there may be times when you'll need to go around it, at least in development.

 * This project comes with **sample** configuration files that point to the development server at `nightly.collectionspace.org`.
-These are located in `config.examples/` and you will need to copy them to the working directory `config/` in order to make the apps work.
-The files in `config/` are 'git-ignored'.
-When you start working with a real deployment, you'll need to modify these files to point to your real CollectSpace server, and you'll need to take care of the files yourself.
+These are located in `config.examples/`, and you can deploy them by typing './setup.sh deploy default' on the command line when in the `cspace_django_project` directory.
+NB: the files in `config/` are 'git-ignored'.
+For your deployment, you'll need to modify these files for your deployment: to point to your real CollectSpace server, your logo, etc. And you'll need to keep track of your versions.
+We suggest making your own GitHub or other repo for your files; if you model the structure of the UCB configuration repo (e.g. https://github.com/cspace-deployment/django_example_config), you'll be able to use the `deploy` option in `setup.sh` to manage deployment of your own webapps.

 * So.
 To summarize.
 Almost all webapps require a config file, some require two.
 Therefore, the `config` will be quite full of config files for the varioius apps.
 An example configuration file for each webapp is included, but you *will* eventually need to make your own.
 If the webapp is called `webapp`, the corresponding configuration file should be called `webapp.cfg` unless there is a good reason not to.